Abhishek1234567899/Data-mining-Heart-Health-Predictor_MSD23023/README.md

 - **Multi-Model Support**: Implements Logistic Regression, Decision Trees, Random Forest, SVM, and KNN for comparison.
 - **Hyperparameter Optimization**: Models are fine-tuned for improved performance.
 - **Data Visualizations**: Insights are provided through graphs and charts for exploratory analysis.
+- **Database Integration**: Patient data is securely stored in a database for persistence.
+- **Data Pipeline**: Includes data extraction, transformation, and loading for analytics and predictions.
 - **User-Friendly Web Application**: Easy-to-use interface for quick predictions.
-- **Open-Source**: The code is freely available for customization and extension.

 ---